 Keto pumpkin pie, some good sugar-free cream cheese keto pumpkin muffins, keto pumpkin brownies, or keto pumpkin cookies.
-You can tell our family is into the pumpkin sweets for the season!
-The challenge then is how to make them healthier and fit into a keto or low carb lifestyle.
+You can tell our family is into the low carb keto pumpkin sweets for the season!
+We love the challenge of making pumpkin recipes healthier and fit into a keto or low carb lifestyle.

-As this recipe reminds her of a sugar-filled cookie she had at camp, she’s requested these multiple times lately.
+As this keto pumpkin cookies recipe reminds her of the sugar-filled soft pumpkin cookies she had at camp, she’s made them multiple times lately.
 Yesterday she somehow connived to eat them for breakfast and was very proud of her victory in that corner.
 Let’s just say we were running really late for school…

-All this to say, I really like these keto pumpkin cookies and actually like them more than that old muffin top version.
+All this to say, I really like these keto pumpkin cookies and enjoy them more than that old muffin top version.
 You have to love easy keto recipes!